MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 > [!NOTE]
 > Users must be previously added to the PlacesEnabled SG and the EnablePlaceMobileApp should set to **default:true**, or be set to an SG for the desired users.

-#### Step 5: Customer's users click on the URL to download and install the Places iOS app (Pilot users)
+#### Step 5: The customer's users click on the URL to download and install the Places iOS app (pilot users)

-1. Users navigate to the URL provided by their tenant admin in the browser of the user’s mobile device. **Note**: This is a **one-time** step to install the Places app.
+1. Users navigate to the URL provided by their tenant admin in the browser of the user’s mobile device. **Note**: it's a **one-time** step to install the Places app.
-2. The Apple TestFlight app installation will direct users to a two-step process to install the Places app. **First**, install the Test Flight app. **Second**, return to the URL and tap on **Start Testing.** This will launch the TestFlight app on the device and make the user eligible to install the Places app.
+2. The Apple TestFlight app installation directs users to a two-step process to install the Places app. **First**, install the Test Flight app. **Second**, return to the URL and tap on **Start Testing.** This launches the TestFlight app on the device and makes the user eligible to install the Places app.

    ![Screenshot of the TestFlight app install on a mobile device.](../images/places/configure-ios-app-002b.png)

-3. In the TestFlight app, find the listing for the Microsoft Places app and click **Install**.
+3. In the TestFlight app, find the listing for **Microsoft Places** and tap **Install**.

    ![Screenshot of the Microsoft Places app install on a mobile device.](../images/places/configure-ios-app-003.png)